Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves. Both are an important UNESCO World Heritage site.

 Don't have time or money to visit both caves?
 Ellora receives about twice as many tourists as Ajanta, as it's more accessible.
 If your itinerary forces you to choose between the two sites, base you decision on whether you're more interested in the art at Ajanta, or architecture at Ellora.
 Also take into consideration the fact that Ajanta has an outstanding setting overlooking a gorge along the Waghora River, making it more enjoyable to explore.

-You can get an excellent view and perspective of inside the Kailasa Temple by climbing up the hill around it.
+- You can get an excellent view and perspective of inside the Kailasa Temple at Ellora by climbing up the hill around it.

 Dangers and Annoyances